 The exact same applies to food for older cats.
 Older cats need particular vitamins and minerals to take care of their joints as they age.
 Without them, they can suffer a loss of movement and may even age prematurely!
+If you have a senior cat, you’ll want to feed it the highest quality cat food to keep it feeling younger for longer.
 To find out more, and to find out which brands are best, check out our guide to the best food for older cats here.

 Best Cat Food: a Raw Diet?